Staying on Track

 Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
 You can ask your healthcare provider or pharmacist for information about DARZALEX® that is written for health professionals.

-Active ingredient: daratumumab
+Active ingredient: daratumumab.

-Inactive ingredients: glacial acetic acid, mannitol, polysorbate 20, sodium acetate trihydrate, sodium chloride, and water for injection
+Inactive ingredients: glacial acetic acid, mannitol, polysorbate 20, sodium acetate trihydrate, sodium chloride, and water for injection.

-Please see Important Product Information
+Please click here to see the Important Product Information.